-Expats will certainly choose to send their children to international private schools in Nigeria.
-State-sponsored schools are a far cry from satisfying Western standards, and are plagued by staff shortages, lack of books and materials, and a deficiency in learning tools and even facilities.
+Most expats send their children to private international schools in Nigeria.
+State-sponsored schools are a far cry from satisfying Western standards, and are plagued by staff shortages, lack of books and materials, and a deficiency in learning tools and facilities.

 International schools in Nigeria

-The majority of curricula found in the international schools in Nigeria follow British, American or International Baccalaureate standards.
+Most international school curricula in Nigeria follow British, American or International Baccalaureate standards.
 The quality of education tends to be high, and students need not worry about falling behind during their time abroad.
-Furthermore, many of the private schools are equipped with state-of-the-art facilities, and offer a healthy choice of extra-curricular activities.
+Many are equipped with state-of-the-art facilities, and offer a healthy choice of extra-curricular activities.